Odours in S.E. Calgary

 What The City is currently working on

-• City staff are working with S.E. community associations to provide updates as additional work in all areas is completed.
+- City staff are partnering with S.E. community associations to provide updates as work is completed.

 Lagoons

-Calgary’s Shepard lagoons are an important part of our biosolids program enabling The City to recover and recycle nutrient-rich organic matter for agricultural purposes.
+Calgary’s Shepard lagoons are important to our biosolids program.
+They allow for the recovery and recycling of nutrient-rich organic matter for agricultural purposes.

-Biosolids from the wastewater treatment plants are pumped to the Shepard Lagoons for gravity settling and then utilized by the Calgro program as a soil conditioner.
+Biosolids from the wastewater treatment plants are pumped to the Shepard Lagoons. uses this material as a soil conditioner, following the requirements from Alberta Environment and Protected Areas.

 What The City is currently working on

-• The City is investigating an upgrade of the existing misting system at the lagoons.
+- The City is looking into upgrading the misting systems at the lagoons.

-• Planting trees is being investigated by The City.
-City sites have a lot of underground infrastructure that could be damaged by planting new trees.
-This project is being reviewed to ensure its effectiveness would outweigh its costs and potential risks.
+- Planting trees around the lagoons is being investigated by The City.
+City sites have lots of underground infrastructure that could be damaged by planting new trees.
+This project is being reviewed to assess its costs and potential risks.

 Previous mitigations

-• Operations were modified in spring 2023 for the dewatered Biosolids storage.
-Stockpiled material is no longer disturbed until it has been in place for at least 2 weeks whenever possible.
+Operations were modified in Spring 2023 for the dewatered Biosolids storage.
+Stockpiled material is no longer disturbed for at least 2 weeks whenever possible.

-Moving stored material less frequently will allow it to form a crust and create less odours when it does need to be moved.
+Moving stored material less frequently allows it to form a crust.
+This causes the material to create less odours when it is moved.

 What do odours smell like from this location?